List on Bids44 →

 Common Scams to Watch For (India 2026)

-Fake Service Records: Some sellers forge service stamps or create fake digital records to show a clean maintenance history.
-Detection: Call the authorized Maruti Suzuki service center directly with the VIN (Vehicle Identification Number) and cross-verify the service history.
-Look for inconsistencies in dates or mileage.
-Action: If records don’t match or are incomplete, negotiate a lower price or consider other options.
+Fake Service Records.
+Sellers might present forged service stamps or incomplete digital records to prove a clean history.
+Always call the authorized Maruti Suzuki service center directly with the car’s VIN (Vehicle Identification Number) and cross-verify the entire service history.
+Any gaps or discrepancies are a major warning.

 Seller’s Guide — How to Maximize Your Maruti Suzuki XL6 Resale